-Fig. 6.
-Handling of occlusions for AAM fitting. (a) Test image. (b) Initialization of the AAM on the occluded image. (c) Direct AAM fit on the occluded image. (d) AAM fit on the reconstructed image. (e) Shape from (d) overlayed on the test image.
-Image taken from Caltech Faces data set [21].
+Figure 6: Handling of occlusions for AAM fitting. (a) Test image. (b) Initialization of the AAM on the occluded image. (c) Direct AAM fit on occluded image. (d) AAM fit on reconstructed image. (e) Shape from (d) overlayed on the test image.
+Image taken from Caltech Faces data set (Caltech, 1999).